RomikD/unybrand-hugo-test/content/main/brands.md

 +++
-first_description = "We buy your business, and you become a member of the leading next-generation e-commerce platform" first_img = "../images/huzeyfe-turan.png" first_title = "Turn Conversation into Conversion" second_description = "Targeted campaigns deliver customers and leads on autopilot" second_img = "/images/notification.svg"
+title = "We buy your business, and you become a member of the leading next-generation e-commerce platform" first_img = "../images/huzeyfe-turan.png" second_img = "../images/bird.png"
-second_title = "Automate and Simplify"
-third_description = "We maximize your speed to lead" third_img = "/images/verified.svg"
-third_title = "Reduce your Sales Cycle"
-title = "What Do We Do Exactly?"
+first_description = "We understand the power of" <br> "multi-platform e-commerce, and how to navigate the disruptive growth of online marketplaces as well as digital DTC." second_description = "Our sweet spot?
+Satisfying consumers’ exploding demand for microbrands—globally."

 +++